AWSCognitoIdentityProviderInitiateAuthResponse

 -

 The result of the authentication response.
-This is only returned if the caller does not need to pass another challenge.
+This result is only returned if the caller doesn’t need to pass another challenge.
 If the caller does need to pass another challenge before it gets tokens,

 Objective-C

-The name of the challenge which you are responding to with this call.
-This is returned to you in the
+The name of the challenge that you’re responding to with this call.
+This name is returned in the

-response if you need to pass another challenge.Valid values include the following.
-Note that all of these challenges require
+InitiateAuthresponse if you must pass another challenge.Valid values include the following:

 Declaration